ludwig-ai/ludwig/mkdocs/docs/user_guide.md

     ludwig train --use_horovod ...other Ludwig parameters...
 ```

-The same applies to `experiment` and `predict`.
+The same applies to `experiment`, `predict` and `test`.

-More details on the installation of MPI and how to run Horovod can be found in [Horovod's documentation](https://github.com/uber/horovod).
+More details on Horovod installation and run parameters can be found in [Horovod's documentation](https://github.com/uber/horovod).

 Programmatic API